Eximchain/vault-guardian-design/README.md

 	3a.
 If key present, allow user to export key or seed 3b.
 If no key, create a key within the Vault and show the mnemonic to the user

+## Open Questions
+- Is the whole Plugin system fast enough (without being built into the vault binary) to handle every single request related to this?
+One benefit to a sign-up only plugin is that only "new user signup" requests would need to hit the plugin, and then the plugin would just dump secrets and credentials that the user would use (possibly through an app on a server we control) via other built-in engines

+## Answered Questions
+- Q: What does plugin need to connect with?
+    - A: Make it an HTTPS microservice, slides into all platforms (mobile/desktop might need PopupRedirect solution)
+- Q: What do the first three user types look like?
+    - A: Key variables: Funding?
+Technical Proficiency?
+Individual or Organization?
+    - A: Two end-users: person who sets up service, person who signs with it
+    - A: Includes random people at hackathons who are just trying to make crypto apps.
+    - A: At least also support Google, as Okta is an enterprise solution.
+- A: One instance, many users
+- A: What are the first applications that are going to use this?
+    - Probably gonna be the wallet app so people don't need to directly load their private keys
+- Q: Support multiple keys?
+Maybe key regeneration?
+    - A: Nope, just one key.
+See if the namespacing can allow for getting diff one without modifying first one

 ## Enterprise Wishlist
 This documents ideas about features or strategies that we could incorporate if we use Vault Enterprise.
 Those clusters are very expensive, though, so ideally we find workarounds such that we don't need these: